arush0077/devops-learning/README.md

 - Containerization of notes-app created in django and used nginx reverse proxy in it.
 - Containerization of startup vite project with docker compose.
 - Containerization of nginx reverse proxy setup for 3 different routings.
+- Containerization of Web app Expense Calculator with Java

 ### 🧪 Exercises